anza-xyz/octane/README.md

 1. You can use Octane as a server application to deploy on a platform like Render or Vercel.
 2. You can use someone else's node.
 This way you don't have to support your own server and manage funds on fee payer account.
 However, you'll be limited by SPL tokens they offer at their price per signature.
-3. You can integrate Octane into your backend by using it as a Typescript library.
+3. You can integrate Octane into your backend by using it as a Node.js library.

 ### Common integration scenarios

-1. If you are building a Solana wallet, you can use Octane to allow users to transfer SPL tokens without paying transaction fees in SOL.
-Additionally, Octane supports creating associated token accounts for transfers of tokens if the receiver doesn't have an associated token flow.
-You can use Octane transaction flow only for users, who don't have any SOL at the wallet.
-2. If you are building a Solana dapp, you can allow users to run your transactions within your dapp without spending SOL.
-For example, if you build an NFT marketplace, you can support NFT purchases using just USDC.
-Alternatively, you can airdrop your own token to users and accept payments for fees in it.
-As with wallets, you can enable Octane flow only for users who don't have any SOL on their account.
-3. If you are building an app or a suite of apps with your token, ... # todo
+1. **For wallets**: let your users pay transaction fees and associated account initialization fees with liquid SPL tokens.
+2. **For wallets**: let your users convert liquid SPL tokens to SOL without paying any fees in SOL.
+3. **For wallets and dapps**: convert tokens to SOL when a user doesn't have enough SOL to execute a transaction.
+4. **For dapps and ecosystems**: fully sponsor transactions for authorized users.
+5. **For dapps with tokens**: let your users pay transaction fees in your token.

 ### Setting up your own node

 You can get started by following the steps in [SETUP](SETUP.md).
+You'll need to support a fee payer account and manage prices in `config.json`

 ### Using Octane from a client app

 If you already have set up an Octane node, or you are using a public endpoint from someone else, it's the time to integrate the node with your client code.
+Follow [this guide](docs/example-integration.md) to run your first transaction through Octane.

-### Integrate as a Typescript library
+### Integrate it as a Node.js library

+If you would like to Octane as part of your backend, learn about installation and available methods in [this guide](docs/reference.md).

 ### Managing fee payer account

+If you host your own Octane node, you'll need to manage fee payer account.
+Octane provides a handy CLI for that: it allows to swap tokens to SOL, create accounts and generate config.
+Go through [this guide](docs/CLI.md) to learn more.

 ## Is there an example app that uses Octane?

+[octane-demo](https://github.com/sevazhidkov/octane-demo) is an open source app that showcases various types of gasless transactions using Octane.

 ## How is the code structured?